Paul-Austin-Oswego-CSC480-HCI521/-OZ-CSC-480-HCI-521-Fall-2025-Public/Documentation/Requirements/Sprint3 Creating Kudos Page Requirements.md

 * The confirmation menu shall provide users with text that clearly explains the function of each of the provided options (“Confirm”, “Discard”, “Edit” ).

 #### 7. Card Usability Requirements:
-##### The templates shall be offered in a variety of visual styles and colors, and will have a standardized image size and font type.
+#### The templates shall be offered in a variety of visual styles and colors, and will have a standardized image size and font type.
 * **Acceptance Criteria:**
 * Each card image and card design template must have a resolution of 1141 pixels wide and 541 pixels tall.
 * Each card image must use the same font style for the message body.
 * The system will not automatically adjust the font sizes to fit more text.
-* Each template must have a unique title that is clearly visible.
+* Each template must have a unique title that is clearly visible and is embedded into the design.
 * The card images and templates will not display any information pertaining to the sender, recipient, or the date/time sent.

-##### Each template must have ruled lines on which the message body text is placed on.
+#### Each template must have ruled lines on which the message body text is placed on.
 Ruled lines must be standardized across templates.
 * **Acceptance criteria:**
 * Ruled lines must have a consistent size and spacing across all templates.
 * Each line must have the same length and width, the lines must all be parallel to the base of the card, and they should be arranged in a rectangular shape.